 Once you have done your analysis in Excel, you will need to communicate the key messages to peers, customers, suppliers, and executives.
 It would seem that this should be simple: just copy from Excel and paste into PowerPoint.

 What you will discover in this course is that there is much more you need to consider.
 There are three approaches to using Excel data in PowerPoint.
 You need to consider which approach fits best for your situation and then determine which method will give you what you want in PowerPoint.

 The videos in this course walk you step by step through each method.
 The comparison documents show you how each method compares on the most important criteria so you can select the best method in each situation.

 Read the Introduction and Course Overview lesson below and you will see all that is covered.

 If you use Excel to perform analysis and have to present that analysis to others, you will find this course to be very practical and useful.
 You will be able to use Excel data in PowerPoint more quickly and effectively as soon as you finish the course.

 Dave Paradi of ThinkOutsideTheSlide.com has been recognized by the media and his clients as a presentation expert.
-He has authored eight books and four Kindle e-books on effective PowerPoint presentations.
-He consults on high-stakes presentations including one used to brief one of President Obama's cabinet ministers.
+He has authored nine books on effective PowerPoint presentations.
 Dave is one of only fifteen people in North America to be recognized by Microsoft with the PowerPoint Most Valuable Professional Award for his contributions to the PowerPoint presentation community.
 His ideas have appeared in publications around the world.